 We evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the City's major federal programs, which are listed in the Schedule of Findings and Questioned Costs section of the separate financial statement and single audit report.
-That report includes a federal finding regarding inadequate controls over suspension and debarment for the State and Local Fiscal Recovery Funds program.
-That report is available on our website, http://portal.sao.wa.gov/ReportSearch.
+That report includes a federal finding regarding reporting and wage rate requirements reported.
+That report is available on our website, https://portal.sao.wa.gov//ReportSearch.